Palestine, Censorship, and the Responsibility to Reflect

 --------

-The post Reporting Under Fire: Gaza, Genocide, and the Truth Behind the Headlines appeared first on Project Censored.
+The post Venezuela, Propaganda, and the Promise (and Peril) of AI appeared first on Project Censored.

 We are Project Censored and after 40 years of creating an annual book showcasing media censorship we are bringing the fight to your ears and eyes.
 The Project Censored Show is a weekly public affairs program that discusses independent journalism, media censorship, deconstructing propaganda, and supporting a truly free press.
 The program focuses on “The News That Didn’t Make the News” and each week we conduct in depth interviews with guests and offer hard hitting commentary and analysis on the key political, social, and economic issues of the day with an emphasis on critical media literacy.